AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What It Covers

-Uninsured and underinsured motorist coverage covers the following:
+Uninsured and underinsured motorist coverage may cover the following:

 • Any other damage to your property